 Take a chill pill (in the form of a slice of cake, preferably) if ‘life’ crops up and you need to alter your training

-I know, I know, it’s terribly boring but no winter running list would be complete without a nod to the high-viz parade.
+I know, I know, it’s terribly boring but no winter exercising list would be complete without a nod to the high-viz parade.
+This one's more for the cyclists and runners out there, but quick-fire safety tips include:

 - Research your route